GauSyu/gausyu.github.io/_pages/Teaching/Winter-2023/Guidelines.md

 4. There may or may not be a quiz during the lecture.
 Submit your answer *through the attendance form*.

 #### Glossary

+1. Throughout the course, you will maintain a glossary of terms and results that you find difficult to digest or wish to remember.
+Add *your thoughts* on them, and whenever possible, include examples as well.

+2. The glossary can be typed or handwritten, long or short, but it *cannot be empty*.
+The point is it is about your learning experience.

+3. You are asked to share your glossary every month (before the exams).
+To do this, navigate to the Glossary page and upload a *PDF* file to Gradescope.
+Be aware of the *due date*.

+4. You can use the glossary as an *index* to resources you need to solve problems in the exams.

 #### Homework
 #### Midterm
 #### Final